adamsilver/fdpb/01-Register.md

 ### Showing errors

-When the user submits a form with errors we'll need to inform the user in three separate ways:
+When the user submits an erroneous form we'll need to inform the user by:

-1. Change the page title
+- Changing the page title.
-2. Display a summary of the errors
+- Displaying an error summary.
-3. Display each error message in-context of the field
+- Displaying an in-context error.

-#### 1. Page title
+#### Changing the page title

-When a page loads, it's the page's title that is read out first by screen readers.
-For this reason updating the title to read "The form has errors" (or words to that affect) will drastically help screen reader users.
+When a page loads, the `title` is read out first by screen readers.
+So we'll update the title to read "The form has errors" (or words to that affect).

-I recently worked on a project that was accessibility checked by RNIB, and we prepended "Retry - " to the page title.
-This tested well because as the experience became familiar, a short prompt proved to be both informative and terse.
+I recently worked on a project that was heavily accessibility checked by Royal National Institute of Blind People (RNIB).
+We prepended "Retry - " to the page title which tested well.
+As the experience became familiar, a short prompt like this, proved to be both informative and terse.

 Whilst it's arguably less useful for those without vision impairments, it could still be a benefit.
 For users that multi-task and switch between tabs, having that text on the erroneous tab acts as a notification of sorts.